top of page

 Photo- Dr. Mark Holley

-To protect the integrity of the site and its ancestral ties to local Indigenous communities, Dr. Holley has informed the Grand Traverse Band of Ottawa and Chippewa Indians about the discovery.
-He is also keeping the exact location of the stone formation a secret to prevent unwanted visitors since it resides only 40 feet below the surface.
-The site's location has only allowed for gradual progress thus far, but given its age and possible connection to a time period with little remaining archaeological evidence, the academic research is sure to ramp up.
-Dr. Holley and other scientists are also beginning to explore possible connections to other regional stone structures, hoping there could be a link to another group in North America that has not yet been identified.
+To protect the site and its ancestral ties to local Indigenous communities, Dr. Holley has informed the Grand Traverse Band of Ottawa and Chippewa Indians about the discovery but is keeping the exact location of the stone formation a secret.
+The underwater location allows for only gradual progress but, given the connection to a time period with little archaeological evidence remaining, the academic research is sure to ramp up.
+Dr. Holley and other scientists have also begun exploring possible connections to other nearby stone structures, hoping to establish a link with another group in North America.

 Photo- Dr. Mark Holley